evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 * Import it as a pandas `DataFrame`.
 * Split it into two datasets: `adult_ref` (reference dataset) and `adult_prod` (current production data).

-To introduce some artificial drift for demo purposes, we'll base the split on the "education" feature.
+We'll base the split on the "education" feature to introduce some artificial drift for demo purposes.
 Current data will include people with education levels unseen in the reference dataset.
 Here's how you can do it:

 ```python
 adult_data = datasets.fetch_openml(name="adult", version=2, as_frame="auto")